-A great way to determine this would be to check for symptoms within 30 minutes of being around your dog.
+One way to determine if you have pet allergies is to check for symptoms within 30 minutes of being around your dog.
 Common symptoms of pet allergies include:

-You may feel as if your insides are being razed by something sharp.
-Some people also experience reactions on the skin such as immediate breakouts where the dog has licked or touched, rashes and even hives.
-To be 100% sure of whether these are because of your pet, doctors may recommend skin or blood tests.
-Usually, non-prescriptive allergy tests are inconclusive when it comes to pet allergies, so trust your doctor.
-For milder allergies, you could simply try staying away from your dog for a few days and observing these symptoms.
+You may feel like something sharp is causing discomfort inside you.
+Some people also experience skin reactions such as immediate breakouts, rashes, or even hives in areas where the dog has licked or touched.
+To be completely sure if these symptoms are caused by your pet, doctors may recommend skin or blood tests.
+Non-prescription allergy tests are usually inconclusive for pet allergies, so it’s best to trust your doctor.
+For milder allergies, you could try staying away from your dog for a few days and observe if the symptoms improve.

 10 Best Hypoallergenic Dog Breeds